Best Dream11 All-Rounders IPL 2026

 All-rounders in Dream11 are pure economic value.
 A 10-credit batsman who gets 40 points is just fine.
 A 9-credit all-rounder who gets 50 points (40 batting + 10 bowling) is a bargain.

 IPL 2026 has some of the most balanced all-rounder rosters ever.
+You can check detailed player performance data on ESPN Cricinfo.
 This guide ranks them by fantasy value (points per credit spent), not just raw talent.

 Top Dream11 All-Rounders Ranked by Value